Samikkola/HotelBookingSys/README.md

 - On `pull_request`: runs build and tests.
 - On `push` to `main`/`master`: runs build + tests
-	- If successfull, checks application code for changes and executes EF Core migrations against Azure SQL, and deploys to Azure App Service, if needed.
+	- If successful, checks application code for changes and executes EF Core migrations against Azure SQL, and deploys to Azure App Service, if needed.

 ### Required GitHub Secrets